 The orange-footed scrub fowl builds nests made of leaves and debris, forming a natural incubator from the heat produced from the decomposing leaves.
 It is easy to distinguish the source of nest-building activities, as the scrub fowl nests from January to April while the female Komodo dragons’ nest digging occurs in August and September.
 One study indicated that female Komodo dragons showed a marked preference for selecting mound nests over hillside and ground nests.

 Komodo dragons begin their life in an egg the size of a grapefruit.
-The female lays between 15 and 30 eggs and sometimes guards her eggs for up to three months until they hatch.
+The female lays between 15 and 30 eggs and guards her nest and eggs for the first few months.
 Life for a young dragon is not easy.
 As soon as the baby hatches, it scrambles out of the nest and scurries up the nearest tree so the adults won’t eat it.
 That’s right—adult dragons regard the hatchlings as easy meals!
 Fortunately for the babies, the adults are too heavy and clumsy to climb trees.

 Youngsters live in the trees eating anything that fits into their mouth: eggs, grasshoppers, beetles, and geckos.
 However, their primary diet is the Tokay gecko, an aggressive lizard itself with an unmistakably loud call!
 The young dragons find them most often in the hollows of tree trunks where the geckos nest and shelter.
 When they are about 4 years old and 4 feet long (1.2 meters), the Komodo dragons are large enough to try life on the ground.